 Oh – and students who heard no music were also reported to choose unhealthier foods half the time – which pretty much matched the same results of those listening to loud music.

-Researchers believe the quiet tunes may have helped people to relax – which thereby helped folks to make better choices.
+Researchers believe that quiet tunes help people to relax – which thereby helps folks to make better choices.

-As a recovered stress eater, I also wonder if maybe the quieter, calming music helped to lower stress levels – and thereby also helped people not to want to stress eat.
+As a recovered stress eater, I believe that the quieter, calming music helped to lower stress levels.

 Anywhichway, if you want to reduce your cravings for junk food, you might want to listen to some nice, quiet classical music.